-Although the Grievant claims to have uncovered other instances of missing certifications, there is no evidence that management was aware of these instances, if they exist.
-There is no evidence of disparate treatment.
-The Grievant's length of service and evidence of her good work performance and record might very well justify lesser discipline, in management's discretion.
-Under the Rules, however, an employee's length of service and satisfactory work performance, standing alone, are not sufficient for a hearing officer to mitigate disciplinary action.
+Under the Rules, an employee's length of service and satisfactory work performance, standing alone, are not sufficient for a hearing officer to mitigate disciplinary action.
 Thus, the hearing officer lacks authority to reduce the discipline on these bases.
-On the issue of mitigation, the Grievant bears the burden of proof, and she lacks proof of sufficient circumstances for the hearing officer to mitigate discipline.
+On the issue of mitigation, the Grievant bears the burden of proof, and he lacks proof of sufficient circumstances for the hearing officer to mitigate discipline.

 Under the EDR's Hearing Rules, the hearing officer must give the appropriate level of deference to actions by Agency management that are found to be consistent with law and policy, even if he disagrees with the action.
-Considering the applicable standards, the Hearing Officer finds no basis that provides any authority to reduce or rescind the disciplinary action.
+In light of the applicable standards, the Hearing Officer finds no basis that provides any authority to reduce or rescind the disciplinary action.